The Israel Lobby and U.S. Foreign Policy: Jewish organizations

 The American Jewish Committee's (AJC) executive director David A. Harris wrote several responses to the paper and the book.
-His 2007 article in The Jerusalem Post discusses the difficulty Europeans have in understanding America's "special relationship" with Israel and the resulting eagerness of European publishers to fast track the book.
+His 2007 article in the blog section of The Jerusalem Post discusses the difficulty Europeans have in understanding America's "special relationship" with Israel and the resulting eagerness of European publishers to fast track the book.
 "Although the book was panned by most American reviewers, it will serve as red meat for those eager to believe the worst about American decision-making regarding Israel and the Middle East."
 AJC also published several critiques of the paper, many of which were reproduced in newspapers around the world.
 AJC's antisemitism expert, Kenneth Stern, made the following argument against the paper: "Such a dogmatic approach blinds them from seeing what most Americans do.
 They seek to destroy the "moral" case for Israel by pointing at alleged Israeli misdeeds, rarely noting the terror and anti-Semitism that predicates Israeli reactions."